Sustainability-related disclosures

 DATA SOURCES AND PROCESSING

-A combination of Bloomberg and ESG ISS are used as data sources to achieve each of the environmental or social attributes promoted by the financial product.
+Bloomberg is used as data sources to achieve each of the environmental or social attributes promoted by the financial product.

 To ensure data quality, Nordkinn carries out its own checks of the data received by checking against the investment objects’ reported data, such as in annual and sustainability reports, and when deemed relevant directly from the company or from other external sources.